drewdecarme/buttery-tools/packages/buttery-tools/.buttery/docs/reference/packages.buttery-core.md

 # @buttery/core

-A core package that helps the buttery tools packages reconcile and load the `.buttery/config`.
-It exports a few helper utilities and their type definitions to make it easy to locate, use and reason about the keys and values in the configuration file.
+A core package that supplies a lot of the base and shared functionality needed to create any of the `@buttery/tools`.
+This package contains a very specific sub-path exports to supply that functionality and a modular way.
+Those sub-path exports export utilities, types, etc... to make it easy to develop, bundle, distribute and then subsequently consume any of the `@buttery` tools.

+> **NOTE**: It's worth noting that the sole purpose of this package is to simplify the mono-repo structure as well as provide 1 single package that is needed for any `@buttery` tool development.
+This package is **not individually usable** and is not considered a buttery tool.

 ## Installation